FazEngineer/time-tracker-testing/Notes.md

 ## 2. Define and document the acceptance criteria and testing strategy

-User story 1: As a user, I want to be able to edit an existing session name so that I will be able to update it with a new name.
+**User story 1**: As a user, I want to be able to edit an existing session name so that I will be able to update it with a new name.

 Scenario 1: Editing an existing session name